 - Pamela Jeffery, Founder and CEO, The Pamela Jeffery Group

-For more information on how to join the Council, please contact Daniel Safayeni, Director of Policy, Ontario Chamber of Commerce.
+For more information on how to join the Council, please contact Daniel Safayeni, Vice President of Policy, Ontario Chamber of Commerce.